 Now that you've worked out how much money you may need to leave behind in the event of your death, this needs to be converted to a life insurance solution that covers your needs but also doesn't break the bank.
 I've seen many people struggle with life insurance calculators that tell them they need millions of pounds worth of life insurance but if we all bought that, we would probably spend a small fortune on life insurance premiums.

-Comparing life insurance quotes online can seem easy on the surface but most online comparison sites will not provide advice and guidance on which policies are better for you and you may need more than one life insurance policy to keep your costs down and make your life cover relevant.
+Comparing life insurance quotes online can seem easy but most online comparison sites will not provide advice and guidance on which policies are better for you and you may need more than one life insurance policy to keep your costs down and make your life cover relevant.

 Important factors to consider when buying life insurance